maryam-ebrahim/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 7: prints all single digit numbers of base 10 starting from 0 without using char task 8: prints the alphabet in reverse task 9: prints all numbers of base 16 in lowercase
+task 7: prints all single digit numbers of base 10 starting from 0 without using char task 8: prints the alphabet in reverse task 9: prints all numbers of base 16 in lowercase task 10: prints all possible combinations of single-digit numbers